DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-20-what-is-an-itt-provider.md

 ### Lead partners

-Lead partners have operational or strategic roles with responsibilities such as trainee recruitment, delivering training, involvement in curriculum design, supplying lead mentors, or running Intensive Training and Practice.
+Lead partners have operational or strategic roles with responsibilities such as trainee recruitment, delivering training, involvement in curriculum design, supplying lead mentors, or running Intensive Training and Practice (ITP).

 Responsibilities are delegated by accredited ITT providers through partnership agreements.